dieterich-lab/ImmunOMICS/README.md

 Notes & Tips
 ------------
+- We recommand using HPC and run job.sh to reproduce results.

-- Please make sure to mount/bind all host repositories you use (for inputs and outputs) into your container and set a writable directory for the --directory option in snakemake.
+- Please make sure to mount/bind all host repositories you use (for inputs and outputs) into your container and set a writable directory for the --directory option in snakemake when using singularity option.
 - Due to a relatively high number of outputs from each step of the workflow, it might generate a false errors of not finding a file.
 In this case, you just need to run the workflow again and it will continue from where it stopped automatically.
-Please just post issues if the errors persist.
+Please only post issues if the errors persist.
 - Please accept warnings coming with seurat-disk installation